structurizr/structurizr.github.io/dsl/language.md

 The public PlantUML (`https://plantuml.com/plantuml`), Mermaid (`https://mermaid.ink`), and Kroki (`https://kroki.io`)
-URLs may work, but (1) please be aware that you are sending information to a third-party service and (2) these public services may not correctly set the CORS headers required for image views to work (see the notes at [Structurizr - Help - Image views](https://structurizr.com/help/image-views)).
+URLs may work, but (1) please be aware that you are sending information to a third-party service and (2) these public services may not correctly set the CORS headers required for image views to work (see the notes at [Image views](/ui/diagrams/image-view)).

 See [DSL cookbook - Image view](https://github.com/structurizr/dsl/tree/master/docs/cookbook/image-view) and the [image view tests](https://github.com/structurizr/dsl/tree/master/src/test/dsl/image-views) for some examples.